Inspiring a healthier generation of children

 Serving Kids Hope empowers children, families, and communities in overcoming medical, nutritional, social, economic, behavioral, and equity barriers to achieve healthier lives through medical care and educational programs.

-2. Educate families, providers, and the community about treating and preventing childhood obesity.
+2. Provide educational support to schools, families, providers, and the community for obesity and trauma

-3. To provide a safety net to families with nutrition related issues in Orange County.
+3. Provide a safety net for mental health access to families with nutrition related issues and trauma in Orange County

 Children with obesity and growing up with ACEs have 18 and 20 year decreases, respectfully, in life-expectancy.
 Overweight/Obesity and ACEs have a prevalence in children of approximately 30% each.
 Both of these conditions are in higher racial minorities, those living in poverty, and those with special needs.

 In the 2019-2020 school year, SKH had 13,000 encounters through patient care, group classes, school-based programming, and community/ provider training.